cisagov/Malcolm/README.md

 $ mv -f ./docker-compose-standalone-zeek-live.yml ./docker-compose.yml
 ```

-Alternately, you can run the `start.sh` script (and the other control scripts) like this, without modifying your original `docker-compose.yml` file:
+Alternately, you can run the `start` script (and the other control scripts) like this, without modifying your original `docker-compose.yml` file:
 ```
-$ ./scripts/start.sh ./docker-compose-standalone-zeek-live.yml
+$ ./scripts/start -f ./docker-compose-standalone-zeek-live.yml
 ```

 Once Malcolm has been [started](#Starting), `cd` into `./zeek-logs/current/` and run `bro` from inside that directory.